 In picture: This adorable kid is none other than Shah Rukh Khan!

 Shah Rukh Khan has always been a bright student.
 He went to St. Columba's School in Central Delhi, where he won the school's highest award - 'Sword of Honour'.
 Not just in studies, Khan excelled in sports too.
 In fact, Shah Rukh wanted to pursue a career in sports.
-But it was his shoulder injury in his early years which meant that he could no longer play sports rigorously.
-He graduated with honours in Economics from Hansraj College and did his masters in mass communications from Jamiya Miliya Islamia.
+But it was a shoulder injury in his early years that kept him from playing sports rigorously.
+He graduated with honours in Economics from Hansraj College and did his masters in mass communications from Jamiya Milia Islamia.

 In picture: A black-and-white picture of Shah Rukh Khan from his childhood.

 Before he got into films, Shah Rukh Khan also did theatre.
 The actor was a part of theatre guru Barry John's troupe.
 Sources reveal that during his stint with John, SRK did a play on the subject of autism and even worked with an autistic child.
 For his 2010 film, My Name is Khan, Shah Rukh has used references from his play to help him better his character.

 In picture: Shah Rukh Khan plays the drums on the sets of 'Kabhi Haan Kabhi Naa' (1994).

 During his stage play days, Shah Rukh Khan used to receive praises for his imitations of Bollywood actors.
 His favourites were Dilip Kumar, Amitabh Bachchan and Mumtaz.
 Bollywood actress Amrita Singh is SRK's childhood friend and his acting partner too.

 In picture: Shah Rukh Khan with Urmila Matondkar and the crew on the sets of 'Chamatkar' (1992).